PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 			- May be activated 1 time to grant the user 1 minute of "Feather Fall"
 			- Disguised as Boromar Clan pendants
 		- Boromar disguises
+	- Key points.
+		- *"Once they discover we're moving on them like this, they'll likely kill the prisoners"*

 - [ ] Moment 1: *The Approach*